3merge/q3-api/packages/q3-api/README.md

 Now that you've got your app setup, you can start adding some business logic.
 Q3 ships with a few utilities to help in this respect too.
+As well, everything returned by our

-### Mongoose abstractions
+<a href="../q3-adapter/mongoose">Mongoose Adapter</a> has

-Many of mongoose's common methods can be invoked directly through Q3.
-This is mandatory in cases like `connect` and more up to convenience for the rest.
+been made available through the Q3 namespace.

-#### `connect`
+### `connect`

 **_Do not call this method with a connection string unless for testing._**